milankarman/Unload/README.md

 *Frame preparation is very dependent on the size of your loading screen cropping.
 If you hardly crop at all, then the process will likely take a long time.
 Thus try to find something smaller yet distinct on your loading screens to be recognized and crop to that when possible.
 Finally you can try upping the "Cocurrent Tasks" option in the bottom right.
 This will allow more frames to be prepared at the same time, but note that putting this value too high might backfire instead.*

-**Can Unload support alpha masks for loading frames?**
+**Does Unload support alpha masks for loading frames?**

-*No, this is not support yet.
-But adding the option to add alpha masks would be something I would like to add eventually, however it might be tricky to implement neatly.*
+*No, this is not supported yet.
+But it's something I would like to add eventually.*

 **Can unload work on live runs together with my timer?**